 Smart meters use low level radio waves to send meter readings to energy suppliers.

 There are many everyday devices which use radio waves – for example, radio and TV transmitters, mobiles phones and Wi-Fi.

 Public Health England (PHE) have reviewed the evidence and concluded that exposure to these low-level radio waves poses no health risks.
-Smart meters have gone through rigorous safety testing procedures, and exceed every UK and EU safety standard.
-PHE say that exposure to radio waves from smart meters is well within guideline levels, and is many times lower than the exposure from Wi-Fi or mobile phones.
+Smart meters have gone through rigorous safety testing procedures and exceed every UK and EU safety standard.
+PHE say that exposure to radio waves from smart meters is well within guideline levels, they are many times lower than the exposure from Wi-Fi or mobile phones.